 Present day pearls are cultivated by Man.
 Shell beads are positioned within an oyster and the oyster is returned to the stream.
-When the pearls are afterward cropped, the oyster has sheltered the globule with layers of nacre.
+When the pearls are afterwards cropped, the oyster has sheltered the globule with layers of nacre.
 Most sophisticated pearls are fashioned in Japan.
-In the heater waters of the South Pacific, bigger oysters construct South Sea refined pearls and Tahitian black sophisticated pearls, which are bigger in dimension.
+In the hot waters of the South Pacific, bigger oysters construct South Sea refined pearls and Tahitian black sophisticated pearls, which are bigger in dimension.
 Freshwater pearls are civilized in mussels, habitually in China.

 The superiority of pearls is adjudged by the orient, which is the squashy iridescence sourced by the refraction of radiance by the layers of nacre, and lustre, the reflective property and polish of the surface.
 Fine pearls do not encompass any blemishes or spots in the nacre: it has a still, silky consistency.
-Other reasons which influence worth are the reliability of the form, volume, and color: rose tints are the mainly favored.
+Other reasons which influence worth are the reliability of the form, volume, and color: rose tints are mainly favored.

 Different types of cultured pearls, including black pearls :